myas92/accuweather-scraper/README.md

 # Accuweather Scraper

-The (cheerio)[https://www.npmjs.com/package/cheerio] module was used to scrap the data
+The [cheerio](https://www.npmjs.com/package/cheerio) module was used to scrap the data

+# Part one
 ## Get status monthly weather

 Created a .json file based on year and month